Can You Claim Your Boyfriend or Girlfriend as a Dependent?

-First, the good news: The Internal Revenue Service defines “relative” somewhat loosely when it comes to who you can claim as a dependent on your tax return.
-The not-so-good news is that the rules for who you can claim are intricate enough that not many people can qualify.
-Your boyfriend or girlfriend might be your “qualifying relative,” but only if they meet four specific criteria:
+A dependent can be either a qualifying child or a qualifying relative for tax purposes, and the Internal Revenue Service defines “relative” somewhat loosely.
+But the rules for who you can claim are still intricate enough to make qualifying somewhat difficult.
+Your boyfriend or girlfriend might be your dependent as a “qualifying relative,” but only if they meet some specific criteria:

 - Income limits

 The Residency Test

 Your partner must actually live with you in your home to qualify as your dependent.
 They can’t maintain their own residence, not even for part of the year.
 Their address must be your address throughout all 365 days.